 I suppose I could change the Application.test to use shallow() instead of mount() but then we wouldn’t actually be testing very much — and we’ll have to deal with this network request problem eventually.

-Axios comes with an API for mocking network requests but that all feels a bit low-level to me.
+Axios comes with an API for mocking network requests but it all feels a bit low-level to me.

 What I’d like to do is refactor the code so that it is easy to switch out the network layer entirely when we are testing.
 Let’s introduce an API layer with a function to fetch posts.